sloria/www/content/2019-09-02-building-a-dashboard-for-a-python-package.md

     -- and so on ...
 ```

-The full query looks is [here](https://gist.github.com/sloria/74a911fa53d4de036c2eca638ece8234).
+The full query is [here](https://gist.github.com/sloria/74a911fa53d4de036c2eca638ece8234).
 The resulting dataset looks like this:

 <figure>
   <img alt="Dataset" height="250" src="https://user-images.githubusercontent.com/2379650/64126217-f44e7f00-cd7a-11e9-94b9-c92dc6e2c33a.png">